How to support employees with depression

-10% of the UK population report to have depression, which can negatively impact their performance at work.
+10% of the UK population report to have depression, which can have a major impact on their working life.

-Depression can have a particularly negative effect on a sufferer’s work life.
-In fact, Mind, the mental health charity, states that 1 in 5 people take a sick day due to stress, while 19 percent of staff report feeling as though they can’t speak to managers about their condition.
+In fact, Mind, the mental health charity, states that 1 in 5 people take a sick day due to stress.
+While 19 percent of staff report feeling as though they can’t speak to managers about their condition.

-With stigma leading many employees to keep quiet about their illness, what should you be aware of when an employee has depression?
-Here are some things to bear in mind...
+With stigma leading many employees to keep quiet about their condition how can you support employees with depression?
+Here are some things to keep in mind...

 One of the simplest ways to be mindful of mental health is to maintain a healthy workplace.
 Ensure that working hours are sociable and workloads manageable, and actively work to boost morale.
 You could launch an early finish one Friday per month, or secure discounted gym memberships for employees (exercise is proven to improve mental health).

-Not everyone feels like they can confide in their manager, through no fault of your own.
-This is where being able to spot potential signs and symptoms can be helpful.
+The most important thing you can do is take time to understand the signs of depression and anxiety.
+Not everyone feels like they can confide in their manager, through no fault of their own.
+This is where being able to spot potential symptoms can be helpful.

 • Tearfulness, nervousness and irritability